Barcoding Guidelines for the U.S. Book Industry

 It is sometimes necessary to convert 10-digit ISBNs to Bookland EANs, to retrieve a 10-digit ISBN from a Bookland EAN beginning with '978', or to check an identifier to confirm that the number is valid.
-Algorithms have been developed for these conversions and checks, and the are available from most of the vendors selling barcodes to publishers.
+Algorithms have been developed for these conversions and checks, and these are available from most of the vendors selling barcodes to publishers.
 An important note: There is no 10-digit ISBN equivalent for Bookland EANs beginning with '979'.

 What are Bookland EAN "add-on" codes and how do you use them?

 As requested by some retailers, the supplemental 5-digit add-on symbol may be used to encode cover price.
 Guidelines for its use have been revised and expanded to encode cover prices up to US$ 499.99.

 As in the past, a leading digit (Currency Indicator) of "5" designates prices from US$00.01 (50001) to US$99.98 (59998).

 The number 59999 was previously used to indicate a cover price greater than US$99.98.
 Thus, at this time, the cover price US$ 99.99 cannot be encoded.

 Prices from US$ 100.00 to US$ 499.99 are to be encoded with significant numbers, i.e., 10000 to 49999.
 At this time the numbers 60000 to 89999 have no significance and meaning.

 |50001 > 59998||US$ 0.01 > US$ 99.98||Previously Existing Rules|

 |59999||Price is not encoded and is understood to exceed US$ 99.98.
 (Note: A price of US$ 99.99 cannot be encoded.)||This value indicates a price greater than US$ 99.98 and not encoded in the add-on, whether the price is within the expanded range or not.|